nemanjajojic/package-version.nvim/README.md

 > [!TIP]
 >
 > - Set `ttl = 0` to disable caching for specific operations
-> - Use `:PackageVersionClearCache` to manually clear all cached data
-> - Use `:PackageVersionCacheStats` to view cache statistics

 > [!NOTE]
 > If you frequently update packages outside of Neovim, you may want to